nicolaslalicata/nicolaslalicata/README.md

 ### :man_technologist: About Me :

- - :telescope: I'm a QA Manual & Automation tester from Argentina
+ - :telescope: I'm a Full Stack Developer from Argentina

  - 👨‍💼 I'm also an enthusiast for software development.